-Capitals claim SA20 Final berth with win over Royals
+Capitals claim SA20 final berth with win over Royals

 He still scored at a strike rate of 136.58, but most importantly shared an important partnership of 41 for the sixth wicket with Eathan Bosch, that set the Capitals on the right track after they’d been knocked off kilter with the loss of their top order by the ninth over.

-Pretoria Capitals are through to the inaugural #Betway #SA20 Final 👏 pic.twitter.com/TJft0FYsR7

-The Royals’ bowlers had quickly cottoned onto the fact that pace on the ball was beneficial to the batters, and all of the seamers bowled cutters hard into the surface to cramp up the Capitals, while also forcing them to create their own pace.
+The Royals’ bowlers had quickly cottoned on to the fact that pace on the ball was beneficial to the batters, and all of the seamers bowled cutters hard into the surface to cramp the Capitals, while also forcing them to create their own pace.

 It was a ploy the Capitals would follow later when they bowled.